-Academic

-- Demand the relevance in learning & what is being taught. - Moving from concrete to abstract thinking. - High achievement when challenged & engaged. - Prefers active over passive learning experiences. - Interest in interacting with peers during learning activities.

-Emotional

-- Mood swings that are unpredictable. - High energy & is se ye bad activity me bhi involve ho jate hai. - Needing to release energy with sudden outburst of activity. eg game playing ese hi kudna ete jis se inki energy use hogi Desire to become independent & search you adult identity & acceptance.
+Demand the relevance in learning & what is being taught.
+Moving from concrete to abstract thinking.
+Modeling behavior after that of older students, parents other adults etc. E.g. we try to copy the behavior of people High achievement when challenged & engaged. around us. • Prefers active over passive learning experiences.
+At this age, we by to make a social position (image) • Interest in interacting with peers during learning activities. • Adolescent learners love to make groups of with people having some big or mentality.
+Emotional • Adolescent always feel frightened by MSE & Mood swings that are unpredictable. always thinks what will happen next. • High energy & is se ye bad activity me bhi involve ho jate hai. • linking gads & being interested in popular culture.
+Needing to release energy with sudden outburst of activity. eg game playing ese hi kudna ete jis se inki energy use hogi Desire to become independent & search you adult identity & acceptance.
+E.g. Bollywood of Hollywood attacks us at this age.